What Is Asbestos Exposure?

 Secondary Asbestos Exposure

-Secondary exposure, also known as indirect exposure, is as dangerous as direct exposure.
+Secondary exposure can also lead to mesothelioma.
+Some call it indirect or secondhand exposure.
 It happens when asbestos workers take fibers home on their clothing, hair or skin.
 Family members and others in the home can breathe in these fibers.
 This increases their risk of disease.

 Continued Learning